grizzie17/Rollator-Vision/README.md

 ![18650 Batteries](images/18650_3000mAh.jpg)

 The `Battery Pack` will be made from 18650 batteries.
 Each pack is configured as 2S4P (2 Series and 4 Parallel).
 Each battery cell is rated at 3000 mAh, providing an overall nominal rating, 7.4V 12000 mAh.
 The actual voltage range is from 8.30V to 5.80V.
+We are also experimenting with a 2S2P battery pack with half the milliamp-hour rating.

 ![battery-pack-circuit](images/battery-pack-circuit.png)